tanmoy-OG/bits2Bytes2k23/README.md

-# bits2Bytes2k23
+# Bits2Bytes 2k23
-The Technical Fest website of Bengal Institute of Technology, for the year 2023.
+The official technical fest website of Bengal Institute of Technology(BIT), Kolkata, for the year 2023.

-# Developers
-## Front-End
-Tanmoy Choudhury,
-Priyankar Sarkar,
-Sruti Das
-## Back-End